Demky/1st/README.md

 # 1st
 1st repository.
 ----------------------------------
-1/ Once upon a time
+1/ Once upon a time.

 End
 ----------------------------------
-2/ The story of the man
+2/ The story of the man.

 End
 ----------------------------------
-3/ Walking dead
+3/ Walking dead.

 End
 ----------------------------------